 Useful Information, Glossary, & Research

-As some people have asked about different aspects of the story, I created this file of some of the items from my research.
+As some people have asked about different aspects of my novels, I created this page with some of the items from my research.

 29 or 30 days